Short day: 9.30am – 3.30pm

 Based on a Scandinavian idea of embracing the outdoors as a learning environment, Forest School involves children working with a Forest School Leader on a frequent basis, ideally once a week, in a local woodland setting or on a designated Forest School site.
 We take the Grasshopper’s to Springfield Park, where our Forest School Leader Bruce uses learning and teaching strategies to raise self-esteem and develop confidence, independence, language and communication skills.
 The Forest School sessions are not considered an ‘addition’ but are a part of the children’s learning experiences and part of their nursery week.
 Sessions take place in all weathers, so it is important that the children are dressed warmly.
 We ask for children to wear long sleeves and long trousers/ tights as this helps protect arms and legs from scratches and brambles.

 Music & Play

-Every Friday between 11am and 12pm the Nursery holds a free outreach session to which all families in the local community are invited.
+Every Friday between 11am and 12pm the Nursery holds an outreach session to which all families in the local community are invited.